 How Skimmers and the Reverse Beacon Network Change the CW Game

-- SO2R operators can achieve a higher rate than running! - It is more fun than CQing up 60 QSOs an hour - Allows pouncers to do almost as well as runners, even with one radio. - Cure for the Sunday blues - Relatively high quality of spots compared to packet
+- SO2R operators using dual pounce can achieve higher rates than RUNNING! - Pounders with one radio can do almost as well as runners. - Relatively high quality of spots compared to packet

 For less experienced CW Operators